A Profile Of The Pacific Crest Trail

 - And, an extra layer of clothing

-For multi-day hikes you may also want to include a tent or hammock, sleeping bag, and cook stove as the basics.
+For multi-day hikes, you may also want to include a tent or hammock, sleeping bag, and backpacking stove as the basics.
 From there you can choose from a host of comfort items like a bedroll, pillow, and eating utensils.
-In this case plan ahead for meals and bring the appropriate ingredients plus at least one extra day’s worth of food.
+In this case, plan ahead for meals and bring the appropriate ingredients plus at least one extra day’s worth of food.